symfony-cmf/symfony-cmf-docs/bundles/create.rst

 CreateBundle
 ============

-.. include:: _outdate-caution.rst.inc

-The `CreateBundle`_ integrates create.js and the createphp helper library into Symfony2.
+    The CreateBundle provides modern front-end in-place editing for web applications.
+It integrates create.js and the createphp library into Symfony2.

-Create.js is a comprehensive web editing interface for Content Management Systems.
+The javascript library `create.js`_ provides a comprehensive web editing interface for Content Management Systems.
 It is designed to provide a modern, fully browser-based HTML5 environment for managing content.
 Create can be adapted to work on almost any content management backend.
+Create.js renders your content editable based on RDFa annotations in the HTML content.
+Data is saved through backbone.js, CreateBundle providing the endpoint for the requests.
-The default editor is the Hallo Editor, but you can also use CKEditor.
-See http://createjs.org/ for more information.
+The default editor used in the CreateBundle is CKEditor, but you can also use the lightweight hallo.js editor bundled with the create.js distribution.

-Createphp is a PHP library to help with RDFa annotating your documents/entities.
-See https://github.com/flack/createphp for documentation on how it works.
+`Createphp`_ is a PHP library to help with RDFa annotating your model classes to make them editable with create.js.

 .. index:: CreateBundle